KeithHenry/chromeExtensionAsync/README.md

 }
 ```

 Older versions added a `...Async` suffix to either the function (2.0.0) or the API class (1.0.0).
-These are still available on bower (but not npm) but are not maintained.
+These are still available on bower (but not npm) and are not maintained.